Random Access to Grammar Compressed Strings: Fast Random Access in Linear Space

-We show how to compactly represent all of the predecessor data structures from the algorithm of the previous section in $O(n)$ space.

-We introduce the \emph{heavy path suffix forest} $H$ of $\mathcal{S}$.
+The total length of all heavy path suffixes is $O(n^2)$, thus making it unattractive to treat each suffix independently.
+We show how to compactly represent all of the predecessor data structures from the algorithm of the previous section in $O(n)$ space, and introduce the \emph{heavy path suffix forest} $H$ of $\mathcal{S}$.
 The nodes of $H$ are the nodes of $S$ and a node $u$ is the parent of $v$ in $H$ iff $u$ is the heavy child of $v$ in $\mathcal{S}$.
 Thus, a heavy path suffix $v_1, \ldots, v_k$ in $\mathcal{S}$ is a sequence of ancestors from $v_1$ in $H$.
 We label the edge from $v$ to its parent $u$ by a left weight and right weight defined as follows.
 If $u$ is the left child of $v$ in $\mathcal{S}$ the left weight is $0$ and the right weight is $\size(v')$ where $v'$ is the right child of $v$.
 Otherwise, the right weight is $0$ and the left weight is $\size(v')$ where $v'$ is the left child of $v$.
 Heavy path suffixes in $\mathcal{S}$ consist of unique nodes and therefore $H$ is a forest.
 A heavy path suffix in $\mathcal{S}$ ends at one of $|\Sigma|$ leaves in $\mathcal{S}$ and therefore $H$ consists of $|\Sigma|$ trees each rooted at a unique character of $\Sigma$.
 The total size of $H$ is $O(n)$ and we may easily compute it from the heavy path decomposition of $\mathcal{S}$ in $O(n)$ time.

 A predecessor query on a left size sequence and right size sequence of a heavy path suffix $v_1, \ldots, v_k$ is now equivalent to a \emph{weighted ancestor query} on the left weights and right weights of $H$, respectively.
 Farach-Colton and Muthukrishnan~\cite{FarachMuthukrishnan1996} showed how to support weighted ancestor queries in $O(\log \log N)$ time after $O(n)$ space and preprocessing time.
 Hence, if we plug this in to our algorithm we obtain $O(\log N \log \log N)$ query time with $O(n)$ preprocessing time and space.
-In summary, we have the following result. \begin{theorem} For an SLP $\mathcal{S}$ of size $n$ representing a string of length $N$ we can support random access in time $O(\log N\log \log N)$ after $O(n)$ preprocessing time and space. \end{theorem}
+In summary, we have the following result. \begin{lemma} For an SLP $\mathcal{S}$ of size $n$ representing a string of length $N$ we can support random access in time $O(\log N\log \log N)$ after $O(n)$ preprocessing time and space. \end{lemma}